Youthful Blue Devils gain experience in 5-game loss to Minnesota West - Austin Daily Herald

 “I was a little nervous at first, but it’s been great so far and I love it,” Retterath said.
 “We can keep improving, but we just need to get more comfortable playing together because we’re all from different places.
 So far, we’re playing pretty well.”

-The Blue Devils (0-2 overall) built up a 17-10 lead in a must-win fourth game and Waseca grad Camryn McQuery had a big kill to make it 22-18 to quell a Ladyjay rally.
+The Blue Devils (0-2 overall) built up a 17-10 lead in a must-win fourth game and Waseca grad Camryn McQuery had a big kill to make it 22-18 to quell a Lady Jays rally.
 Lexi Gerber of Hayfield had a kill to make it 24-20 and Makenna Krause of Stewartville served an ace to win the game.

 RCC’s Sydney Taylor served an ace to tie the third game at 24-24 to finish off a big comeback where RCC had trailed by as many as seven, but West scored the last two points to take the game.

 RCC never had a lead in the pivotal third game, but Boverhouis did have an early kill to bring the team within 7-5.
 West went on to jump out to a 15-8 lead and RCC fought back to get as close as 23-20 on a block by Boverhouis and a side-out.
-The Ladyjays led 24-20, but three straight points by the Blue Devils gave them a chance.
+The Lady Jays led 24-20, but three straight points by the Blue Devils gave them a chance.

 RCC came out swinging in the second game as Boverhouis put together back-to-back kills to put the Blue Devils up 10-9 and Retterath served three straight points, with an ace at the end to make it 16-10.

-Gerber, who racked up 12 kills, had the first RCC kill of the night to tie the first game at 1-1, and RCC was within 4-3, before the Ladyjays scored six straight points to put it away.
+Gerber, who racked up 12 kills, had the first RCC kill of the night to tie the first game at 1-1, and RCC was within 4-3 before the Lady Jays scored six straight points to put it away.

 RCC stats: Sydney Taylor, 8 kills, 3 ace serves; Ava Boverhouis, 11 kills, 3 blocks; Camryn McQuery, 8 kills; Madisyn Retterath, 14 digs, 2 aces; Carissa Nelson, 1 ace; Lexi Gerber, 12 kills; Makenna Krause, 38 set assists, 1 ace; Mallory Evans, 10 digs